omundy/learn-javascript/topics/control-flow/control-flow.md

 ## Conditions

 However, this is not very interesting.
-Instead, you will often want your code to perform *different* actions depending on the **state** of variables in your program.
-You can use **conditionals** to do this.
+Instead, you will want your code to perform *different* actions depending on the **state** of variables in your program.
+Use **conditionals** to do this.

 <img src="../../assets/img/javascript-diagram-control-structures-if.png" width="800">